gabriele-h/almapipo/README.md

 In a **database** both the **input** used as well as the **status of the api call** are saved on a per-line or per-record basis.
-All records will be fetched prior to deletion, update, or creation and a **copy of each record before the action** (plus where applicable the according response received) will be kept as a backup.
+All records will be fetched prior to deletion, update, or creation.
+A **copy of each record before the action** will be saved to the database.
+**Responses to PUT and POST** requests will be saved too.

 Another module of the package will handle the actual **api calls**.
-If the manipulation is successful, the status for that record will be changed from "new" to "done" in the database table `job_status_per_id`.
-If anything goes wrong, the status will be set to "error".
+If the manipulation is successful, the status for that record will be changed from *new* to *done* in the database table `job_status_per_id`.
+If anything goes wrong, the status will be set to *error*.

 **Note:** Currently all API-calls will be made with xml as the format.
 See how the format is set in the headers within `rest_call_api.py`: